Antigonë

 Antigonë is a former municipality in the Gjirokastër County, southern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Gjirokastër.
 The population at the 2011 census was 998.
 The municipal unit is known for the ancient city of Antigonia (Chaonia).
-The municipal unit consists of the villages Asim Zeneli, Arshi Lengo, Krinë, Tranoshisht and Saraqinisht.
+The municipal unit consists of the villages Asim Zenel, Arshi Lengo, Krinë, Tranoshishtë and Saraqinisht.